 Skip to content

 Founded in 2003, the Center for Environmental and Social Development is one of the first non-profit organizations to work towards human rights in Syria.
-Journalist Issam Khoury formed ETCC in 2003 in Syria, with the initial focus of environmental and economic development.
+Journalist Issam Khoury formed ETCC in Syria, with the initial focus of environmental and economic development.
 These programs positively impacted Syrian youth and provided a lasting effect on civil society.
 During 2003-2005, ETCC, then consisting of 100 members, launched cleanup and restoration efforts along the Syrian coast.

-Due to a changing political climate in the Middle East, we decided to participate in journalist training sessions, helping students to craft their own investigative articles about development in Syria and the Middle East.
+Due to a changing political climate in the Middle East, we decided to participate in journalist training sessions, leading students to craft their own investigative articles about development in Syria and the Middle East.

-We then created a training program to share our own expertise for non-profits and NGO’s, which have attracted activists in Egypt, Jordan, Lebanon, Morocco, Somalia, and Iraq.
+We created a training program in order to share our own expertise for non-profits and NGO’s, which have attracted activists in Egypt, Jordan, Lebanon, Morocco, Somalia, and Iraq.
 Our activities challenge the concept of dictatorship and call for complete democracy and equal human rights in the MENA region.
 They allow for organizations to better implement their own effective strategies and improve decision making skills.

 ETCC continues to release articles, documents, and reports on the Syrian Revolution and civil war.
-We speak out against terrorism and radicalism, and we analyze the situation in the MENA region during the post-Arab Spring era.
+We speak out against terrorism and radicalism, and analyze the situation in the MENA region during the post-Arab Spring era.
 Across the MENA region, ETCC provides training for journalists and citizen journalists in the digital media field.
 We will continue to fully advocate for and support peaceful democratic initiatives in the Middle East and North Africa.